 For fiscal year 2020, the due from the State - State appropriation had a receivable balance of \$2,500.
 This appropriation is for stability of retiree premiums.
-This appropriation is paid quarterly and the final quarter for fiscal year 2020 was not received until after year-end.
-There was not a receivable for fiscal year 2021.
+There was not a receivable for fiscal years 2022 and 2021.
 All quarters were paid within the fiscal year.